A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Conclusion

-An accurate and up-to-date grid topology is critical for situational awareness; however, switch statuses can often be inaccurate due to physical damage, communication error, or cyber-attack.
-This paper develops a circuit-theoretic node-breaker (NB) model to formulate a generalized state estimation (GSE) method.
-This ckt-GSE is convex, scalable, and robust to topology and measurement errors.
-The method first constructs an equivalent circuit representation of the AC power grid by developing and aggregating linear circuit models of continuous measurements (RTUs and PMUs) and the switching devices.
-Then based on a weighted least absolute value (WLAV) objective, the proposed ckt-GSE formulates a robust estimator as a Linear Programming (LP) problem whose solution includes a sparse vector of noise terms that separately localize wrong switch statuses and bad continuous measurements.
-This paper is the first to explore a circuit-theoretic approach for an AC-network constrained GSE algorithm that is: 1) applicable to the real-world setting of measurement devices, including both SCADA meters and phasor measurement units (PMUs); 2) convex without relaxation and, therefore, scalable and guaranteed to converge; and 3) intrinsically robust with the ability to detect, localize and reject different data errors.
+An accurate and up-to-date topology is critical for situational awareness of a power grid; however, wrong switch statuses due to physical damage, communication error, or cyber-attack, can often result in topology errors.
+To maintain situation awareness under the possible topology errors and bad data, this paper develops ckt-GSE, a circuit-theoretic generalized state estimation method using node-breaker (NB) model.
+Ckt-GSE is a convex and scalable model that jointly estimates AC state variables and network topology, with robustness against different data errors.
+The method first constructs an equivalent circuit representation of the AC power grid by developing and aggregating linear circuit models of SCADA meters, phasor measurement units(PMUs), and switching devices.
+Then based on this circuit, ckt-GSE defines a constrained optimization problem using weighted least absolute value (WLAV) objective to form a robust estimator.
+The problem is a Linear Programming (LP) problem whose solution includes accurate AC states and a sparse vector of noise terms to identify topology errors and bad data.This paper is the first to explore a circuit-theoretic approach for an AC-network constrained GSE algorithm that is: 1) applicable to the real-world data setting, 2) convex without relaxation, scalable with our circuit-based solver; and 3) robust with the ability to identify and reject different data errors.